365admin/labs/index.md

 title: Rent an Enterprise Office365 test lab
 layout: home
 ---
+> You get an Office 365 and Azure test tenant

 Price starting at DKK 2.999 / week

-You get an Office 365 and Azure test tenant

 ## Preconfigured Devices
 - Laptop